abhayiitbhu/petavue/Readme.md

 - **Joining**: Perform inner, left, right, and outer joins with another dataset.
 - **Pivot and Unpivot**: Create pivot tables and unpivot them back to a normal dataset.
 - **Date Operations**: Extract year, month, and day from date columns and calculate the difference between dates.
+- **Text Analysis** Add additional columns by analyzing some text data (eg. feedback analysis (positive or negative), text summary of an account based on some attributes. )

 ## Setup